 Microsoft's Network Load Balancing has been the low-cost option of choice for network administrators looking to gain either more performance or high availability.
 Although it doesn't have a lot of the bells and whistles that the dedicated appliance-based load-balancers have, the price is sure right (assuming you have a license for Windows Server).
 However, there are some things every server administrator should know about how network switches work before you go and configure NLB.

 When a switch receives a frame, it makes the decision about which port to forward it out on based on the destination MAC address in that frame.
 Most regular SearchNetworking readers are already well aware of this.
 In order to make intelligent decisions, the switch maintains what most of the world calls a "forwarding database" (FDB), which is a list of all its ports, and what MAC addresses reside beyond each port.
 Again, I know this isn't breaking news, but bear with me.
 Now, realize that the FDB entries aren't configured by network engineers, like, say, IP subnets are configured on router interfaces.
 The switch populates the FDB dynamically by snooping on frames as they come from each port and keeping track of the Source MAC addresses.
 So, when a switch has seen a particular MAC address come from a particular port, it will "forward" all frames destined to that MAC address to that port.
-But, and this is crucial to understand, if the switch has never seen a specific MAC address before,
+But, and this is crucial to understand, if the switch has never seen a specific MAC address before, then it will "flood" that frame to ALL ports on the switch, except of course, the port the frame came in on.
+(This is normal operation for instance, when the switch first boots up.)

 What does this have to do with NLB?
 Glad you asked...